hamcrest/PyHamcrest/doc/tutorial.rst

 A tour of common matchers
 -------------------------

-PyHamcrest comes with a library of useful matchers.
-Here are some of the most important ones.
+PyHamcrest comes with a library of useful matchers:

 * Core